 1. FLISAT Knoppenrek met 4 knoppen €4,99 – hooks placed at a low height can allow the child to hang their jacket, bag and rain clothes by themselves

-2. KLÄDE Knoppenrek met 3 knoppen €6,99 – another options for hooks
+2. KLÄDE Knoppenrek met 3 knoppen €6,99 – another options for hooks (not currently available in NL)

 3. Various full length mirrors